friendlyanon/decensooru/README.md

 panic.
-* One of the consquence of the above mentioned is that those kinds of storage **do not work cross protocol!** That means that storage between `http` and `https` cannot be used, they both have their own storages.
-I recommend that you stick to using the `https` version of Danbooru exclusively.
+* One of the consquence of the above mentioned is that those kinds of storage **do not work cross protocol!** That means that storage between `http` and `https` cannot be shared, they both have their own storages.
+This userscript will make sure that you are automatically redirected to the `https` version of Danbooru, so I recommend that you import your BBB settings to the `https` version before installing this addon.
 * The popup is opened via `window.open()` which might issue a popup warning if you have it enabled.
 You might have to disable the popup blocker and instead I recommend a mature blocking solution for malicious content on the web, such as: